Consulting services and MEDDIC

 Weave Metrics into the stories you tell about your project references and the specific value you will bring to this project.

-• The quantitative value that you can bring to solve the pain you have identified for this specific scenario - whether expertise, implementation time, post sales support - all in number form.
+That’s the quantitative value you can bring to solve the pain you have identified for this specific scenario.
+Whether it’s expertise, implementation time, or post-sales support.
+You should have this in number form.

-These three important meetings and events will give you the biggest chance of services preferred vendor status:
+These three essential meetings and events will give you the most significant chance of gaining services preferred vendor status:

-1. A meeting with some of your key experts / consultants.
-(Decision Criteria & Champion)
+1. A meeting with some of your key experts/consultants.
+(Decision criteria and Champion.)

-2. Workshop(s) to better qualify and quantify the challenges faced by the customer.
-(Identified Pain & Metrics)
+2. Workshop(s) to better qualify and quantify the customer’s challenges.
+(Identified pain and Metrics.)

-The success of you spending time with the customer to build confidence relies totally on your preparation for such a meeting.
+Your success in spending time with the customer to build confidence relies on your preparation for such a meeting.

-Success in winning a services project is largely down to the customer having confidence that you can deliver the proposed outcome.
+Success in winning a services project largely depends on the customer’s confidence in your ability to deliver the proposed outcome.

 To build that confidence: